 While it is common to think that with the birth of Karate Do came the birth of Kobudo, some historians and researchers believe that Kobudō has an older history than Karate Do.
 Whichever way, separating them would be telling a deformed and incomplete version of the Okinawan Martial Arts.

 Looking back on history, many of the Okinawan Karate Do Masters of the 3 Era emphasized on Karate Do and went on to introduce it to Tokyo and Osaka.
-With the sudden interest making its introduction, many became fascinated more by the light and rapid training possibilities of Karate Do then by Kobudō.
+With the sudden interest making its introduction, many became fascinated more by the light and rapid training possibilities of Karate Do than by Kobudō.

 - Meiji Era (1868-1912)